-2.7.2.4.
+2.6.7.4.
 Zync database secret

-In a zync database setup, when HighAvailability is enabled, and if the externalZyncDatabaseEnabled field is also enabled, the user has to pre-create a secret named zync.
-Then set zync with the DATABASE_URL and DATABASE_PASSWORD fields with the values pointing to your externally database.
-The external database must be in high-availability mode.
-See the following example:
+In a zync database setup, when the spec.externalComponents.zync.database field is set to true, you must create a secret named zync before you deploy 3scale.
+In this secret, set the DATABASE_URL and DATABASE_PASSWORD fields to the values that point to your external zync database, for example: